News & Articles

 Cultural Significance: Items reflecting Iran’s rich history and traditions hold intrinsic value.

-These meticulously crafted items reflect the skill, dedication, and time-intensive effort put into their creation such as Persian carpets which some times sold on international auctions for staggering prices
+These meticulously crafted items reflect the skill, dedication, and time-intensive effort put into their creation such as Persian carpets which some times sold on international auctions for staggering prices, such as below:

 (https://www.christies.com/en/search?entry=persia&page=1&sortby=relevance&tab=sold_lots)